 BUDDY (EMOTIONAL SUPPORT) VOLUNTEERS

-The charity supports parents and grandparents with child contact problems through a Helpline support service and monthly face to face support meetings, which may be augmented by online video meetings in future.
+The charity supports parents and grandparents with child contact problems through a Helpline support service, online video support meetings, and monthly face to face support meetings (when Covid issues permit).

-These are pivotal roles in the development of the charity expanding our emotional support services through peer mentoring and the introduction of the Buddy scheme.
+The Buddy Roles are pivotal roles in the development of the charity expanding our emotional support services through peer mentoring and the introduction of the Buddy scheme.

 ROLE DESCRIPTION: BUDDIES LEVEL 1 (GENERAL BUDDIES)